 Like any fruit crisp recipe, there are two simple steps: making the apple filling and making the crisp topping.

-For the apple filling you need:
+For the microwave apple crisp filling you need:

 - a peeled and sliced apple